 I like to use email quite a bit.
 Email tends toward being a bit more formal than a text message, at least including some addressee and sender names, and with spelling and grammar being important, at least for me.
 It also tends toward being more detailed that a text message.
 It can also frequently cover a variety of topics or issues.
-Another thing about email is that a response is generally not expected immediately; it may take time to get an answer from the one you are sending the email to.
+Another thing about email is that a response is generally not expected immediately; it may take time to get an answer from the one to whom you are sending the email.

 I think that much of my prayer life could be described this way.
 I am not very big on form.
 But I do have a tendency to close my eyes and frequently bow my head when I am going to spend more than just a moment in prayer.
-I am generally not very long winded in prayer.
+I am generally not very long-winded in prayer.
 But I do find that my prayers generally cover a number of topics.
 And I try to think through what I am saying.
 In general, I do not really expect an immediate answer but am content to wait for God to respond in his time.
 This email form of prayer is probably the most common for me with a smattering of text messages thrown in as the occasion arises.

-There is a third type of communication that I like and that is face to face (telephones are evil).
+There is a third type of communication that I like, and that is face-to-face (telephones are evil).
 This communication has the potential to be much more personal.
 And has the added benefit of allowing the participants to observe all of the non-verbal cues that are missing in a text message or email.
-Face to face communication does not always require words either.
+Face-to-face communication does not always require words either.
 Just walking hand in hand with one you love is a pretty powerful communication that can occur entirely without words.

 Send off frequent emails and text messages to God; that’s a good thing.
 But be sure that you also take the time to cultivate a relationship with him by spending time at his feet.
-That essential if you want to grow close to him.
+That is essential if you want to grow close to him.